-Montgomery, AL — On Monday, Gov. Kay Ivey signed the Compassion Act (SB 46) into law, making Alabama the 36th state to legalize cannabis for medical use.
+Montgomery, AL — On Monday, Gov. Kay Ivey signed the Compassion Act (SB 46-a medical cannabis bill) into law, making Alabama the 36th state to legalize cannabis for medical use.

 The Compassion Act passed the legislature by a two-to-one margin with bipartisan support.
 The bill will allow registered patients with qualifying conditions in Alabama to safely access and use medical cannabis with a doctor’s recommendation.
 Medical cannabis will be available to patients in forms such as pills, lozenges, oils, and patches.
 A summary of the bill is available here.

 Effective medical cannabis laws have now been adopted in 36 states, including several Southern states such as Arkansas, Florida, Louisiana, and now Alabama.
 (The count no longer includes Mississippi.
 Earlier this month, the Mississippi Supreme Court issued a deeply flawed ruling to overturn Amendment 65, the medical cannabis law that voters overwhelmingly approved at the November 2020 election.)